US STOCKS-Wall St rises as jobs report calms inflation worries | Business

 The Labor Department's closely watched report showed nonfarm payrolls increased by 559,000 jobs last month, helped by vaccinations and a reopening economy, following an unexpected slowdown in the labor market in April.
 Economists polled by Reuters had forecast 650,000 new jobs in May.

+Meanwhile, talks in Congress aimed at hammering out an infrastructure plan carried on with progressive Democrats getting uneasy with President Joe Biden's push for a bipartisan infrastructure deal, warning they could block an agreement that falls short of what they think the country needs.
+Advancing issues outnumbered decliners by a 1.27-to-1 ratio on the NYSE and by a 1.32-to-1 ratio on the Nasdaq.

-The S&P index recorded 42 new 52-week highs and no new lows, while the Nasdaq recorded 61 new highs and eight new lows.
+The S&P index recorded 49 new 52-week highs and no new low, while the Nasdaq recorded 80 new highs and 10 new lows.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)